RetroReversing/retroReversing/categories/misc/Magazines.md

 The journal featured articles, essays, and discussions about various aspects of game design, development, and theory.
 It covered topics such as game mechanics, narrative design, player engagement, and industry trends.
 No programming or asset development articles were posted it was purley for game design.

-## The Articles
-All the articles are now freely available on Chris Crawford's website in a well categorized manner so there is little benefit to repeating that work here, if you are interested in early articles about game design then [head over there now](https://www.erasmatazz.com/library/the-journal-of-computer/index.html)!

-## Influence
-The journal was influential in shaping the early understanding of game design principles and the importance of player experience in video games.
-It played a role in advancing the field of game design and fostering a sense of community among game creators.

-## Discontinuation
 The "Journal of Computer Game Design" ceased publication in the early 1990s.
 While it had a significant impact during its existence, it was succeeded by other publications and academic efforts dedicated to game design and development.

-The "Journal of Computer Game Design" was an important early resource for the game development community, contributing to the growth and maturation of the video game industry.
-While it may no longer be in print, its legacy continues through the ongoing discussions and academic studies surrounding game design and development.
+## Relevant Articles
+All the articles are now freely available on Chris Crawford's website in a well categorized manner so there is little benefit to repeating that work here, if you are interested in early articles about game design then [head over there now](https://www.erasmatazz.com/library/the-journal-of-computer/index.html)!

 ---
 ## Wireframe Magazine